backbonecabal/ycabal-docs/informative/relay-transactions.md

 ### relayContractAddress (address)

 The address of the relay contract that will be used to relay this transaction.
 This is a necessary for proving accountable behaviour on-chain.

-### signature (bytes)

-A signature made by the `from` authority over the full relay transaction data, using this [digest](https://github.com/PISAresearch/contracts.Backbone Cabal/blob/b13be3dff24989fd24783ae3d79104124a38b2fa/versions/0.3.0/contracts/core/RelayTxStruct.sol#L23).